Applied sciences

 ORCID: ORCID

-1. Warsaw University of Technology, Poland
+1. Institute of Computing Science, Poznan University of Technology, Piotrowo 2, 60-965 Poznan, Poland

 Download PDF Download RIS Download Bibtex